The Rise and Fall of Prohibition Worksheet Answers: A Historical Deep Dive

 Legacy: Lessons for Contemporary Policy‑Making

-The Prohibition experiment offers a textbook case study in the limits of legislating morality without reliable enforcement and public buy‑in.
+The Prohibition experiment offers a textbook case study in the limits of legislating morality without strong enforcement and public buy‑in.
 Modern policymakers draw parallels when debating issues such as drug legalization, vaping restrictions, and “sin taxes.”
 Key take‑aways include:

 - Alignment of Law with Social Norms – Policies that run counter to prevailing cultural attitudes are prone to evasion and underground markets.